emmajanedrews/base-template/_posts/2018-02-13-a-portion-of-all-2018-jsg-commission-will-be-donated-to-movefwdmn.md

   - Real Estate
 excerpt: >-
-  We are super excited to announce that the John Schuster Group has aligned itself with a great nonprofit organization called MoveFwd.
+  We are super excited to announce that the John Schuster Group has aligned itself with a great nonprofit organization called MoveFwd in Minnisota.
 The group’s aims match our mission statement and our core values, which include gratitude.
 Out of gratitude comes generosity, and we want to give back to the community.
 Located here in the Eisenhower Community Center, MoveFwd provides a range of services for the community, including providing housing assistance for homeless youth from ages 15 to 24.
 Today, I’m with Sarah Granger, the executive director of the organization, to dive further into the group’s goals and values.
 MoveFwd has been serving the community for 27 years, serving young people and their families in the western suburbs.
 Their focus is to work